Roderick Thorp

 Roderick Mayne Thorp Jr. (September 1, 1936 – April 28, 1999) was an American novelist specializing mainly in police procedurals and crime novels.
 His novel The Detective was adapted into a film of the same name in 1968.
-Thorp is also better known for its sequel, the bestselling novel, Nothing Lasts Forever, which later served as the basis for the film Die Hard, thus Thorp became a creator of the entire media franchise of the same name.
+Thorp is also known for its sequel, the bestselling novel Nothing Lasts Forever, which later served as the basis for the film Die Hard.
+Thus Thorp became a creator of the entire media franchise of the same name.
 Two other Thorp novels, Rainbow Drive and Devlin, were also adapted into TV movies.

-Life
+Early life

 Thorp was born in the Bronx, New York City.
 As a young college graduate, Thorp worked at a detective agency owned by his father.
 He would later teach literature and lecture on creative writing at schools and universities in New Jersey and California, and also wrote articles for newspapers and magazines.

 Death

 On April 28, 1999, Thorp died of a heart attack in Oxnard, California at the age of 62.